markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

 ## Summary ##

-In this exercise you will install Johnny-Five and use it to make the built in LED on the Arduino Blink on and off at a specified interval.
+In this exercise you will install Johnny-Five and use it to make the built in LED (output) on the Arduino Blink on and off at a specified interval.

 ## Requirements ##